stianlaa/container-management/README.md

 - explore protecting some containers from being stopped from frontend
 - fix buttons on containerpage
 - implement argument editing, see how this persists across reboots
+- Pull out activate inProgress to wrapper function, e.g modify argument object which has inProgress member
+- Consider adding ContainerIdentifier class, where containerName if needed can be translated to id etc
 - make example app which uses camera
 - make example app testing logging capability
 - make example apps which interact over network